 TGaz Editor: Change the text in P152 L4-10 as follows:

-For an RSTA centric EDCA-based FTM ranging session, the Ranging Priority subfield of the Fine Timing Measurement Parameters field of the Fine Timing Measurement Parameters element in the initial Fine Timing Measurement Request frame or the initial Fine Timing Measurement frame is reserved.If an RSTA does not perform FTM retransmission, the maximum number of Fine Timing Measurement frame retransmissions the RSTA might attempt to zero, the RSTA shall send a new Fine Timing Measurement frame (with ToA=0, ToD=0, updated Dialog Token) with new Secure TRN (associated with the updated dialog token) appended.
+If an RSTA does not perform FTM retransmission, the maximum number of Fine Timing Measurement frame retransmissions the RSTA might attempt to zero, the RSTA shall send a new Fine Timing Measurement frame (with ToA=0, ToD=0, updated Dialog Token) with new Secure TRN (associated with the updated dialog token) appended.

 TGaz Editor: insert the following text at P134L11 (end of 11.22.6.4.7.1)

 A PEDMG ISTA sets a value for the Ranging Priority subfield of the Fine Timing Measurement Parameters field of the Fine Timing Measurement Paraemters element in the initial Fine Timing Measruement Request frame from the values in table 9-281c.
 The RSTA respoding to this request by setting a value for the Ranging Priority subfield of the Fine Timing Measurement Parameters field of the Fine Timing Measurement Parameters element in the initial Fine Timing Measurement frame from table 9-281d in response.
 How an RSTA supports ranging priority is implementation dependent. (#1213)